Proudly Encouraging Meaningful Community Involvement Since 1972.

 LKRA Team: Dave Rayner, Celine O'Connor, Jim Ludwig, Carl Shoffstall

-• The County Commissioners, through Commissioner Mark Smith, have recognized and are discussing mitigation actions including eliminating the mooring of any watercraft on Lido Key and establishing new rules for the "nature park" that will limit capacity and noise.
-County Commission Meetings are temporarily being held at the Venice Community Center (RL Anderson Center 4000 S. Tamiami Trail, Venice.)
+• Summer 2025: The County Commissioners, through Commissioner Mark Smith, have recognized and are discussing mitigation actions including eliminating the mooring of any watercraft on Lido Key and establishing new rules for the "nature park" that will limit capacity and noise.

 • On Tuesday, October 1st, the County Commissioners voted 5-0 to ask County Staff to bring back an ordinance that would create a 300 feet no-motorized watercraft area around.
 They also voted 5-0 to have Staff bring back rules and/or ordinances to deal with noise.